Interviewing While Pregnant? Here’s How To Do It Wisely

-Pregnancy discrimination while job searching is a legitimate fear for any mother-to-be, but this shouldn't stop you from giving your best performance and landing the job.
+Pregnancy discrimination while job searching is a legitimate fear for any mother-to-be, but this shouldn't stop you from giving your best performance and landing a new job.
 This guide will help you in preparing for and handling the interview process while pregnant.

 You are under no legal obligation to tell a prospective employer about your pregnancy, but it might be a good idea for several reasons.
 It is best to be open and honest about parts of your life that will affect your employment.

 - Hiring managers will appreciate your readiness and preparation.
 It will show them that you're someone who is dependable and upfront — key qualities for any employee.
 Although parental leave could be a concern of theirs, your potential employer will likely prefer applicants who are forthcoming in the interview.

 - Hiding your pregnancy could cause scheduling problems down the line if you get the job.
 For example, the company might not have adequate time to prepare for your maternity leave and may question why you didn't disclose pregnancy earlier.

 - It's ultimately your choice what you choose to share.
 Your decision might depend on how many months pregnant you are, as some women wait until the second trimester to feel confident to share the news of pregnancy with anyone.

 How to prepare for an interview while pregnant

 They say a mother's work is never done, and that same rule applies to the work a soon-to-be mother must put into applying for jobs.
 If you're applying for a new job while pregnant, you may want to specifically look for resources that connect you with companies creating better work environments for mothers.